AndreiChertkov/teneva/README.md

 ## Installation

 1. Install **python** (version >= 3.7) and "standard" python packages listed in the section **Requirements** above.
 The best way is to install only **anaconda** distribution which includes all the packages.
+1. Install **numba** python package according to instructions from the corresponding repository.
 1. Install **maxvolpy** python package according to instructions from the corresponding repository.
 1. Download this repository and run `python setup.py install` from the root folder of the project.
     > To uninstall this package from the system run `pip uninstall teneva`.